Navy10021/SLS/README.md

 ## 3. KRLawBERT(PLMs)

 We can use existing PLMs such as BERT in the SLS framework.
 However, this way is less competitive in the field of legal information retrieval.
 Therefore, we release a KoLawBERT pre-trained on CKLC (§2.) by benchmarking the popular two techniques: Masked Language Modeling (MLM) and Transformer-based Sequential Denoising Auto-Encoder (TSDAE).
+To adapt the KRLawBERT to produce semantic legal embeddings, it needs a more supervised fine-tuning approach.
+We fine-tune KRLawBERT on the following three datasets: 1) Natural language inference (NLI) pairs; 2) semantic textual similarity (STS); 3) parallel legal data.
+Both NLI and STS datasets contain labeled sentence pairs.
+The parallel legal datasets consist of 1.2 million pairs of semantically similar legal sentences based on CKLC.

 ![F_3](https://user-images.githubusercontent.com/105137667/206712633-197592fd-7b54-4157-8cd0-24610d5372b9.jpg)